(b. 1991 Singapore, lives and works in New York City)

 Singapore Biennale, Singapore

-Make Room x Meeting Point Projects, Los Angeles
+Make Room x Meeting Point, Los Angeles

 Carl Larsson x Invisible Dynamics, Los Angeles